phundament/docker-images/README.md

-**:bangbang: This image is no longer actively maintained, it's recommended to upgrade to [`dmstr/php-yii2`](https://github.com/dmstr/docker-php-yii2)**
+**:bangbang: The PHP image is no longer actively maintained, it's recommended to upgrade to [`dmstr/php-yii2`](https://github.com/dmstr/docker-php-yii2)**

+We will also moved the nginx image to `dmstr/nginx-php`...

 ---